canonical/charm-relation-interfaces/interfaces/grafana_datasource_exchange/v0/README.md

 - Since this interface is symmetrical, each application will likely have to implement both a requirer and a provider endpoint for it, to avoid having strange constraints on the integration topology.
 - The data that is being exchanged comes in part from the application themselves (the datasource type), but in part from another integration (Grafana assigns the UIDs and communicates them back via the `grafana_datasource` interface).
 Since we cannot assume which integration is created first and what the event sequence will look like, this interface cannot commit to a specific event by which the data should be written.
 Instead, the only guarantee an implementer should give, is that _eventually_ the data will be provided.
+- The 'sorting by UID' feature is required to prevent the databag hash to keep flapping and trigger endless cascades of relation-changed events.